elixir-cloud-aai/drs-filer/README.md

   replaced for each individual deployment, in accordance with the schemas and documentation provided in the [GA4GH Service Info specification][ga4gh-service-info].
-* `tool`, `version` & `toolclass`: The parameters in these sections define the behavior for generating the `id` and `meta_version` identifiers for tools, tool versions and tool classes, respectively, as required by the [DRS specification][ga4gh-drs].
+* `objects` & `access_methods`: The parameters in these sections define the behavior for generating the `id` identifier for objects and access methods, respectively, as required by the [DRS specification][ga4gh-drs].
   * For `id`-type identifiers, random strings of a specified `length` are generated from a set of allowed characters (`charset`).
 The latter option accepts either a string, indicating the allowed characters, or a Python expression that evaluates to such a string.
-  * For `meta_version`-type identifiers, increasing natural numbers are generated that start with the value of `init` and are increased by `increment` for each new resource.

 ## Extension